Narcissistic parent: Fragile self-esteem

+Parenting style

+Parenting styles are patterns of practices and behaviors that parents use when raising their children.
+One widely known parenting style, authoritarian parenting, is commonly associated with high levels of control and the demand for high expectations from their children.
+Parents using this style expect obedience, respect, enforcement of implemented strict rules, and to remove independence and autonomy in their children.

+Research suggests that certain traits narcissistic parents have correlate to authoritarian parenting styles.
+Authoritarian parenting has characteristics including but not limited to a high levels of control, high expectations, strict rules, and respect and obedience without explanation.
+Authoritarian parents are more likely than authoritative and permissive parenting styles to have less emotional responsiveness and empathy, which may shape narcissistic parenting patterns.
+Not all parents with narcissistic traits use authoritarian parenting styles as parenting styles vary across individuals and cultures, but research has suggested that certain traits and aspects of authoritarian parenting styles and narcissistic parents are related.

 Children of narcissists

-Narcissism tends to play out intergenerationally, with narcissistic parents producing either narcissistic or codependent children.
-While a self-confident parent, or good-enough parent, can allow a child autonomous development, the narcissistic parent may instead use the child to promote their own image.
-A parent concerned with self-enhancement, or with being mirrored and admired by their child, may leave the child feeling like a puppet to the parent's emotional and intellectual demands.
+Narcissism tends to occur intergenerationally, with narcissistic parents producing either narcissistic or codependent children.
+While a self-confident or good-enough parent can allow a child autonomous development, the narcissistic parent may instead use the child to promote their own image.
+A parent concerned with self-enhancement, or with being mirrored and admired by their child, may leave the child feeling controlled by the parent's emotional and intellectual demands.

 Some common issues in narcissistic parenting result from a lack of appropriate, responsible nurturing.
 This may lead to a child feeling empty, feeling insecure in loving relationships, developing fears, mistrusting others, experiencing identity conflict, and developing commitment issues.

 Short-term and long-term effects

 Because of their vulnerability, children are severely affected by the behavior of a narcissistic parent.
-A narcissistic parent will often abuse the normal parental role of guiding children and being the primary decision-maker in a child's life, becoming overly possessive and controlling.
+A narcissistic parent may often abuse the normal parental role of guiding children and being the primary decision-maker in a child's life, becoming overly possessive and controlling.
 This possessiveness and excessive control weaken the child; the parent sees the child simply as an extension of the parent.
 This may affect the child's imagination and level of curiosity, and the child often develops an extrinsic style of motivation.
 This heightened level of control may be due to the narcissistic parent's need to maintain the child's dependence on them.

 Narcissistic parents are quick to anger, putting their children at risk for physical and emotional abuse.
 To avoid anger and punishment, children of abusive parents often resort to complying with their parent's every demand.
 This affects both the child's well-being and ability to make logical decisions on their own, and as adults, such individuals often lack self-confidence and the ability to gain control over their lives.
 Identity crisis, loneliness, and struggle with self-expression are also commonly seen in children raised by a narcissistic parent.
 The struggle to discover one's self as an adult stems from the substantial amount of projective identification that the now adult experiences as a child.